News Feed

-Awards
+RMS Awards

-RMS aims to develop and promote professional river management and encourage professional development among its members and their colleagues.
+RMS seeks to develop and promote professional river management and encourage professional development among its members and their colleagues.
 One of the most exciting and fun ways to achieve this is to recognize those who have made significant contributions to the art and science of river management, and those who best exemplify the spirit and purpose of the organization.
-As such, since 1998 we have given annual RMS awards for excellence in river management and conservation to deserving individuals.
-The Frank Church Wild and Scenic Rivers Award, sponsored by the Interagency Wild and Scenic Rivers Coordinating Council, was added in 2000.
+Since 1998 we have given annual RMS awards to deserving individuals.
+In 2000, the Frank Church Wild and Scenic Rivers Award was added by RMS Interagency Wild and Scenic Rivers Coordinating Council partners.
+The RMS Board of Directors and Awards Committee recognize outstanding individuals and achievements in four categories.

 RMS Awards Categories and Criteria